modelscope/FunASR/docs/vllm_guide.md

-Set a positive `--ws-ping-timeout` only after measuring the worst-case decode and queue delay for the production traffic shape; keep it above that delay and coordinate it with the gateway idle-timeout policy. `--ws-max-queue` bounds incoming data messages, not ping/pong control frames, so increasing it doesn't fix keepalive timeouts.
+Set a positive `--ws-ping-timeout` only after measuring the worst-case decode and queue delay for the production traffic shape; keep it above that delay and coordinate it with the gateway idle-timeout policy.
+The `websockets` library's `max_queue` setting bounds receive buffering for incoming messages; it doesn't change ping/pong timeout semantics, so increasing it doesn't fix keepalive timeouts.
 Set `--ws-ping-interval 0` only when an external gateway already owns keepalive/reconnect policy.

 For long-session debugging, especially with `--enable-spk`, enable periodic session-state logs: